 If making rice, start this now on the stove.

 Make the marinade in a small bowl.
 Using a garlic press, finely mince the garlic and place it the bowl.
-Add oil, lime juice, cumin, paprika, coriander, oregano and salt and optional soy sauce.
+Add oil, lime juice, honey, cumin, paprika, coriander, oregano and salt and optional soy sauce.
 Stir.
 Toss it with the chicken in bowl, coating all sides well, and/ or brush it onto the portobellos.

 Make the Cilantro sauce by placing all the ingredients in a blender and blending until relatively smooth, scraping down the sides if necessary.